nisala1997/UOP-FOS_GPA_CALCULATER/README.md

 # Limitations

-Current implementation only covers calculating the GPA for a 4 year degree based on FoS, UoP's guidelines.
-Cannot be used in the casual calculation of GPA.
+The current implementation only covers calculating the GPA for a 4-year degree based on FoS, UoP's guidelines.
+It cannot be used in the simple calculation of GPA.

 ![footer](https://capsule-render.vercel.app/api?type=Waving&color=auto&animation=fadeIn&height=160&section=footer)